ankitects/anki/docs/mac.md

 This will build Anki and run it in place.

-The first build will take while, as it downloads and builds a bunch of dependencies.
+The first build will take a while, as it downloads and builds a bunch of dependencies.
 When the build is complete, Anki will automatically start.

 To play audio, use Homebrew to install mpv.
 At the time of writing, recording is